PavlidisLab/rdp/docs/customization.md

 The page lists some basic stats at the very top and provides few action buttons:

-- Deactivate (or Deactivate All Terms in the case of an ontology category) - this will remove the category from the Profile and Serach page.
-This action is reversable, as the category can be easily re-activated.
+- Deactivate (or Deactivate All Terms in the case of an ontology category) - this will remove the category from the Profile and Search page.
+This action is reversible, as the category can be easily re-activated.
 This action is recommended in cases where a category cannot be deleted because it's being used.

 - Download as OBO - Download the category as an OBO file

 - Update from *** - Update the ontology category using the original URL

-In the **Edit** window on the Manage Profile Category page, you can add a defintion/description of the category, which is used in a tooltip on the Profile Page.
+In the **Edit** window on the Manage Profile Category page, you can add a definition/description of the category, which is used in a tooltip on the Profile Page.
 You can also specify if this category will be used as a filter on the Gene Search page.

 ![Interface for editing the properties of an ontology.](images/edit-an-ontology.png)